 The goal of the practice of Yin Yoga, is exactly what the above quote describes.
 It provides us with a way to use long-held poses to see inwardly, to notice how and where we hold tension in our bodies.

-Once the body awareness is in our consciousness, we can learn to see how the opposite effect can be so therapeutic, when we release all our efforts on the musculature.
+Once we are conscious and aware of our body, we can learn to see how releasing tension can be so therapeutic, when we release all our efforts on the musculature.

 From a seated position, extend your left leg out to the side, as wide as is comfortable for you.
 Bend your right leg as shown in the photo below, bringing your right foot tight in toward your body.
 The Half Dragonfly Pose, although a modification, should still be able to give you a good stretch, by bringing you to a mild edge.
 If this modification is still too edgy for you, place a pillow or rolled up blanket under your left knee, especially if you feel any lower back pain or if you have sciatica.

 Make sure you find only a mild edge initially.
 You will know you are in a good place when you can still breath deeply and openly, yet feel a slight and interesting tug on your body that you know you can hold for more than a minute.
 You can always deepen the pose if needed later, as your joints slowly open.

 When you have found your mild edge in the sitting position, it's time to take it deeper.
 Slowly start to bend at the waist, (see next photo) as you shift your hips forward.
 Only bend forward enough to feel a mild pull in the groin.
 Do not force your torso or pull yourself forward in any way.

 If you find that you cannot bend forward very far, or not at all, that is OK.
 This is your pose for now.
 The goal is not to get your head on the ground as everybody believes, but to find the fullest expression of your unique pose.